Subiaco Football Club: History

+The 2018 season marked one of the most dominant campaigns in the history of the Subiaco Football Club and the West Australian Football League (WAFL).

+During the year, Subiaco achieved the unprecedented feat of winning premierships in all three senior grades — League, Reserves and Colts — the first time this had been accomplished by a WAFL club.

+The League side completed the season undefeated, culminating in a comprehensive victory in the 2018 WAFL Grand Final.
+The achievement positioned Subiaco among the most dominant teams in the competition’s history and underscored the club’s strength across its entire football program, from junior development through to senior level.

+The season was led by senior coach Jarrad Schofield, whose tenure was characterised by sustained on-field success, disciplined structures and strong player development.
+Following the 2018 premiership, Schofield departed Subiaco to pursue opportunities in the Australian Football League (AFL), later joining the coaching staff at the Port Adelaide Football Club as an assistant coach.

+Subiaco’s undefeated League premiership and clean sweep across all grades in 2018 remains a landmark achievement in WAFL history and a defining chapter in the club’s modern era.

 In 2019, Beau Wardman replaced Jarrad Schofield as senior coach and Leigh Kitchin took over the reins from Kyal Horsley as club captain.
 Adam Cockie and Brad Stevenson retired before the start of 2018.
 Zac Clarke was recruited by Essendon as part of the new AFL pre-season draft.
 Harry Marsh joined the Lions after being delisted by Sydney Swans.
 The club recorded an 17–1 season before winning the Grand Final by 96 points over South Fremantle, the biggest Grand Final win in club history.
 Ben Sokol was named Simpson Medalist.
 Lachlan Delahunty won the Sandover Medal by one vote from Kyal Horsley.

 Subiaco were a foundation member of the WAFL Women's competition in 2019 after absorbing the West Australia Women's Football League (WAWFL) team 'Coastal Titans'.

 In 2025, Krstel Petrevski won the clubs fourth Dhara Kerr Medal with 26 points.

 In 2025, Jarrad Schofield returned as Senior Coach.